List of settlements in Nauru

-The Republic of Nauru originally consisted of 169 villages; by 1900 these were already partly abandoned, uninhabited or destroyed.
+Nauru, officially the Republic of Naoero, originally consisted of 169 villages; by 1900 these were already partly abandoned, uninhabited or destroyed.
 With the increasing population growth the single villages merged into a single connected settlement, which today is spread out around the entire coastal strip.

 The village names are from the book Nauru - Ergebnisse der Südseeexpedition by Paul Hambruch, who researched on the island during the Hamburger Südsee-Expedition 1908–1910.
 The village names were changed following the orthographic reform of the Nauruan language of 1939.